codeannie/inspire-travel/README.md

 # Inspire Travel
 ---

-Capstone project at Thinkful while learning about Async Requests.
+Capstone project at Thinkful based on using API calls.

 ## Introduction